Azure/acs-demos/dcos/spark_install/script.md

 "Succeeded"
 ```

-If this says "Failed" you will need
+If this says anything other than "Succeeded" you will need to ensure
-to [cleanup](../delete_cluster/script.md) and try redeploying the
-cluster.
-If it says "Provisioning" wait a little longer before
+that the cluster is correctly created.
+If it says "Provisioning" wait
-proceeding.
+a little longer before proceeding.

 ## Connect to the cluster